maxidiazbattan/SQL-practice/README.md

 ### Seattle weather
 For this practice, I use the following repo, https://github.com/kiwidamien/SQL_practice, more specifically the Seattle weather folder, which contains several interesting queries.
 The data also comes from Kaggle, https://www.kaggle.com/datasets/rtatman/did-it-rain-in-seattle-19482017.

+## SQL-practice-3
+### Complex queries
+In this case, I used another post from the same blog that I used previously for the SQL-practice-1, more specifically this queries, https://techtfq.com/blog/learn-how-to-write-sql-queries-practice-complex-sql-queries.